Charles Macpherson Dobell: Military career

-He served during the Second Boer War, where he was awarded the Distinguished Service Order.
-After serving in Nigeria, he was made a general staff officer, grade 3, in succession to Major Clifford Coffin, and was promoted to brevet lieutenant colonel in September.
-He served in China during the Boxer Rebellion.
+After serving in Nigeria, he was made a general staff officer, grade 3, in succession to Major Clifford Coffin, and was promoted to brevet lieutenant colonel in September 1907.
 After serving as a general staff officer, grade 2 (GSO2) at the War Office, he was promoted to brevet colonel and became an aide-de-camp to King George V in November 1910.
 In September 1913 he was promoted to colonel and was also granted the temporary rank of brigadier general while employed as inspector general of the West African Frontier Force.

-During the First World War, Dobell fought in the Kamerun campaign, was promoted to major general in June 1915, and was later promoted to lieutenant general.
+During the First World War, Dobell fought in the Kamerun campaign, was promoted to major general in June 1915 "for distinguished service in the Field", and was later promoted to lieutenant general.
 He served with the Egyptian Expeditionary Force in the Sinai and Palestine campaign under General Sir Archibald Murray, but they were both replaced in 1917.

+Following the second defeat, General Murray relieved Dobell of his command on April 21, 1917, replacing him with Sir Philip Chetwode.
+Shortly thereafter, the British government realized the true extent of the failures and removed Murray as well, replacing him with General Sir Edmund Allenby in June 1917.

 In the 1915 New Year Honours, Dobell was made a Companion of the Order of St Michael and St George.
 He was also made a Knight Commander of the Order of the Bath.

 He retired from the army in October 1923 and was granted the honorary rank of lieutenant general.
 He was appointed colonel of the Royal Welch Fusiliers in February 1926, in succession to Lieutenant General Sir Francis Lloyd.